-We will now focus our discussion towards stress depression management and explore various ways of combating stress depression.
+We will now focus our discussion on stress depression management and explore various ways of combating stress depression.

 The psychological experts, through extensive research, have found ten major ways of stress management activities, especially in the Indian corporate context.
 We shall look at them one by one.

-The result is that the employee does not realize that his plate is already full for the day and he/she is in no position to deliver anything beyond that on that day.
+The result is that the employee does not realize that his plate is already full for the day, and they are in no position to deliver anything beyond that day.

-Where the employee’s work progress is assessed on a weekly basis, especially in the IT industry, employees do not say ‘NO’ to their superiors and take up huge tasks upon them, thus overburdening themselves.
+Where the employee’s work progress is assessed weekly, especially in the IT industry, employees do not say ‘NO’ to their superiors and take up huge tasks, thus overburdening themselves.
 The result is obvious.

-They are unable to deliver on time, the work that was promised, by the end of the week.
-Many of them, somehow manage to complete their tasks just for the heck of completing it, in order to meet the deadline.
+They cannot deliver the work on time by the end of the week.
+Many of them somehow manage to complete their tasks just to finish them to meet the deadline.

-The result is a substandard work with umpteen errors.
+The result is substandard work with umpteen errors.

 We also see this commonly in state government setups in our country where the laborers somehow manage to complete their task by the timelines set, lest their contractor may penalize them for the delay.

 It is, therefore, imperative to learn the art of saying ‘NO’.
-Mastering this art may take time, but in the long run, will immensely help the employee in stress management activities.
+Mastering this art may take time, but it will immensely help the employee in stress management activities in the long run.

 2. Learn to Delegate

-Many managers of today are very particular about their completion of tasks, as a result of which they themselves spend a lot of time and energy in doing the tasks themselves.
+Many managers of today are very particular about their completion of tasks.
+As a result, they spend a lot of time and energy doing the tasks themselves.

-In the pursuance of doing a perfect job, the leaders or the so-called managers of today, themselves engage in the day-to-day activities which the employees down below can easily manage, if left alone.
+In the pursuit of doing a perfect job, the leaders of the so-called managers of today themselves engage in the day-to-day activities that the employees below can easily manage if left alone.

 The managers should, therefore, learn to supervise and effectively delegate their tasks.

-Needless to mention, they should also know their team members well so as to delegate the right tasks to the right persons.
+They should also know their team members well to delegate tasks to the right persons.

-Extended working hours in some organizations is considered as ‘inefficiency’, as you are not able to complete the given or scheduled task within the stipulated time frame.
+Extended working hours in some organizations are a sign of ‘inefficiency’, as you cannot complete the given or scheduled task within the stipulated time frame.